 The campus bookstore has a discounted package price on the textbook and workbook:

 We need to cover Chapters 1-17 of your textbook in 14 weeks — yikes!
-Actually, it might appear that there are 14 weeks in the semester, but with Monday off for Labor Day, two days off Thursday and Friday as a midterm break, and Wednesday through Friday off the week of Thanksgiving, we actually have only 14 * 4 - 6 = 50 classes, which is the equivalent of only 12 1/2 weeks times four classes per week.
+Actually, it might appear that there are 14 weeks in the semester, but with Monday off for Labor Day, two days off Thursday and Friday October 18th and 19th as a midterm break, and Wednesday through Friday off the week of Thanksgiving, we actually have only 14 * 4 - 6 + 2 = 52 classes.

-Close to 50 of you are launching on this journey.
+31 of you are launching on this journey.
 As you will see, I will be putting in a lot of time to help you be successful.
 I don't have unlimited time though.
-Things that are not very constructive uses of anybody's time — and which I won't be very accomodating of — are:
+Things that are not very constructive uses of anybody's time — and which I won't be very accommodating of — are:

 If you are a STEM (Science, Technology, Engineering and Mathematics) major, introductory physics is your single most important class.
 This is because physics is at the foundation of almost every other science and engineering discipline.
 Even the mathematics you will use this semester was originally developed by physicists (especially Isaac Newton) to solve physics problems.